nolar/kopf/docs/walkthrough/problem.rst

 In Kubernetes, there are no ephemeral volumes of big sizes, e.g. 500 GB.
 By ephemeral, it means that the volume does not persist after it is used.
-Such volumes can be used as the workspace for the large data crunching jobs.
+Such volumes can be used as workspace for large data-crunching jobs.

 There is `Local Ephemeral Storage`__, which allocates some space on a node's root partition, shared with the docker images and other containers,